This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 7. Create paper boats and sail them

 If you decide to sail paper boats, make sure to collect all the paper/boats when you are done.
-We all gotta protect our enviroment. 🙂
+We all gotta protect our environment. 🙂

-Make sure to bring a soccer ball with you.
+Make sure to bring a soccer ball and pump with you.

 If there is a field you can kick a soccer ball back and forth or start up a game of soccer.